cupatea/atm_api/README.md

 # ATM API

-This API allows to refill and withdraw banknotes with following denomination 1, 2, 5, 10, 25, 50.
+This API allows to refill and withdraw banknotes with the following denominations: 1, 2, 5, 10, 25, 50.
 ## Getting started
-At to start follow the next steps:
+As to start following the next steps:

 ```
 $ bundle install